 Foundation of the Open-Ended Questions

 In the wake of Nelson Mandela’s death, one man made national headlines for his interpreting performance at Mandela’s wake.
 He stood onstage gesticulating gibberish in front of a global audience, outraging deaf people and providing a negative example of interpreters and their roles.
 In the weeks following the event, interpreters were harassed and jokingly asked whether they can actually sign.
-The occurrence was a disgrace for members of Deaf communities trying to view the ceremony - they were denied access to the memorial due to the choices of this one interpreter, while he also made a mockery of sign language and portrayed interpreters in a negative light.
+The occurrence was a disgrace for members of Deaf communities trying to view the ceremony - they were denied access to the memorial due to the choices of this one interpreter, wno made a mockery of sign language and portrayed interpreters in a negative light.

 Prior to Mandela’s memorial service, Mayor Bloomberg’s addresses to the state of New York during Hurricane Sandy also drew attention to his ASL interpreter, Lydia Callis.
 Callis quickly made headlines in news reports across the nation.
 Articles entitled, “Lydia Callis, Bloomberg Interpreter, Warms Hearts as Sandy Sweeps through New York” (The Huffington Post) and “Lydia Callis and the Biggest Industry You’ve Never Heard Of” (Forbes Magazine) were published nationwide.
 The famous late-night television show, Saturday Night Live even did a skit portraying Callis and her interpreting job.